Undead Horse Trope

 - Broken Heel: Along with its countless variations.

 - Chainmail Bikini: By now, everyone who's not too busy drooling is either groaning or laughing.
 It's mercilessly parodied again and again for about twenty years... but it still goes on.
 There's certainly no denying that it is very sexy, and always will be (at least for certain people).

 - Courtly Love: Undead for about five hundred years now.
 Famous subversions appear as far back as Romeo and Juliet and The Canterbury Tales.

 - Crate Expectations: Crates in video games have been mocked to death, but won't be going away any time soon.
-Otherwise, how will we get our randomly generated items?
+Otherwise, how will we get our randomly generated items or climb things?

 - Crowd Song: Almost required for a musical.